-Instead, the hammer has come down hard on “Dad, Where Are We Going?,” a popular series from satellite programmer Hunan Television, after the reality show was deemed to have glorified celebrities and used children as performers, something that regulators say might corrupt them.
+Instead, the hammer has come down hard on the popular Hunan Television series “Dad, Where Are We Going?” after the reality show was deemed to have glorified celebrities and used children as performers, something that regulators say might corrupt them.

 Hunan TV has been further criticized by the provincial party committee for lacking “ideological understanding.”
 The station has traditionally been one of China’s most innovative or, more importantly, popular networks.
 It was number two, behind CCTV-1 for years, then was briefly overtaken by Jiangsu TV (of “If You Are The One” fame), before shooting to first place in 2012.

 Being popular can be a problem in China, where the government prefers to be the loudest voice in the room—the committee said that Hunan TV had “deviated” too far from its role as a “mouthpiece” by focusing on entertainment and ratings.

 The scolding comes ahead of the 19th Party Congress in October.
 Media experts predict that regulators will be increasingly flexing their muscles to demonstrate commitment to Communist Party values ahead of the meeting.